Advertising & Publicity Bureau (湯臣廣告公司)

 Mary Wang (center) with executives from D’Arcy MacManus & Masius (KSEN, 1980-1-31)

 In 1971, Mary Shih Wang (王施旋坤, 1931-2016) and her husband Tim Wang (王衛虞) acquired APB.
-A 1953 English graduate of St John’s University in Shanghai, Mary was manager of Denmark Advertising (operated by D.J.
-Nurse, who also ran Marklin Advertising and was chairman of the leading industry group Association of Accredited Advertising Agents of HK, also known as HK4As) prior to her acquisition of APB while her husband was the eldest son of Wang Chin-yu (王振宇), a leading capitalist from Yunnan who operated Hearty Wig Manufacturers Ltd (一心髮品廠) in Hong Kong (see Cheung Chih-lung in the wigs article).
+A 1953 English graduate of St John’s University in Shanghai (she married her classmate the same year), Mary came to HK in 1955 and started his career in advertising in 1958 as the secretary of D.J.
+Nurse, the managing director of Marklin Advertising (he was chairman of the leading industry group Association of Accredited Advertising Agents of HK, also known as HK4As) before becoming the manager of Denmark Advertising, a joint venture formed in 1967 between Dentsu of Japan and Marklin to handle Dentsu’s accounts in HK.
+(Dentsu later established its own HK subsidiary) Tim Wang, who was a non-active director of APB was in the pharmaceutical business and was the eldest son of Wang Chin-yu (王振宇), a leading capitalist from Yunnan who operated Hearty Wig Manufacturers Ltd (一心髮品廠) in Hong Kong (see Cheung Chih-lung in the wigs article).

 Under the leadership of Mary Wang, APB grew at 15-20% per year and achieved billings of HK$18 million within a decade and added clients such as VSOP cognac, Cartier luxury goods, Hermes perfumes, Hitachi appliances, Coppertone suntan lotion, Wrigley’s chewing gum.
 (KSEN, 1980-1-31)